ourresearch/openalex-docs/the-data/works/README.md

 ### `ngrams_url`

+A URL that will get you the groups of words and phrases (n-grams) that make up a work.

+This information is obtained from the [Internet Archive](https://archive.org/details/GeneralIndex).
+See [The Ngram object](./#the-ngram-object) and [Get N-grams](../get-n-grams.md) for background on n-grams, how we use them, and what this API call returns.

 {% hint style="info" %}
 `ngrams_url` is only displayed in the API and is not included in the [OpenAlex snapshot](../../the-data-snapshot/openalex-snapshot.md).
 {% endhint %}

-_String:_ It lists groups of words and phrases (n-grams) that make up a work, as obtained from the [Internet Archive](https://archive.org/details/GeneralIndex).
-See [The Ngram object](./#the-ngram-object) and [Get N-grams](../get-n-grams.md) for background on n-grams, how we use them, and what this API call returns.

 ```json
 ngrams_url: "https://api.openalex.org/works/W2023271753/ngrams"